-- High-resolution cryo-electron microscopy (cryo-EM) determines the atomic-scale structure of proteins and protein complexes greater than ~100kDa and uncovers the molecular mechanisms regulating cellular processes.
+- High-resolution single particle cryo-electron microscopy determines the atomic-scale structure of proteins and protein complexes greater than 50 kDa and uncovers the molecular mechanisms regulating cellular processes.

-- Cryo-EM characterizes cellular ultrastructure in microbial systems, providing clues into how organisms respond within a microbial consortium or to environmental stresses.
+- Cryo-electron tomography characterizes cellular ultrastructure in microbial systems, providing clues into how organisms respond within a microbial consortium or to environmental stresses.

-- Nuclear magnetic resonance spectroscopy measures the distance between protons to determine the structure of small proteins less than ~50kDa.
+- Nuclear magnetic resonance spectroscopy measures the distance between protons to determine the structure of small proteins less than 30 kDa.

 - Mass spectrometry examines the organizational relationship between protein complex subunits, providing insights into the molecular mechanisms driving enzymatic reactions in these complexes.

 - Cryogenic atom probe tomography produces three-dimensional maps of elements and molecular fragments at the atomic scale and is being adapted to soft biological materials.

 For fundamental biological research, EMSL’s focus is to understand, predict, manipulate, and design biological processes in microbial, fungal, and plant systems for bioenergy and bioproduct production and enhance the understanding of carbon, nutrient, and inorganic element transformations.
 The focus for fundamental environmental research is to characterize the structure and function of Earth systems to develop and validate predictive models by studying atmospheric chemistry and physics, vegetative ecosystems, and soil or subsurface hydrology and biogeochemistry.